Among the main design element of the X1 Concept are the design of the hood, characterized by six contour lines, the three-dimensional

 spoiler.

-Finished in Liquid Silver, the roof railing is indeed yet another feature emphasising the refi ned look and premium character of the entire vehicle.
+Finished in Liquid Silver, the roof railing is indeed yet another feature

-The newly designed, 19-inches twin-colour wheels feature narrow spokes twisted slightly to the outside, while the rim bars are cut off at the front and are finished in polished aluminium.
+newly designed, 19-inches twin-colour wheels feature narrow spokes twisted slightly to the outside, while the rim bars are cut off at the

-The side flanks and the rim hump are fi ished in Dark Grey to provide a sporting contrast.
+The side flanks and the rim hump are fi ished in Dark Grey to provide

 Like the front view, the rear view is